-Conduct Career Exploration.
+□ Conduct Career Exploration.
 The Coach knew Anthony loved art, writing, music, and boxing/MMA, so the Coach suggested sitting down together to do a career assessment online.
-They did an assessment together using the Hats & Ladders tool and also met with the Career Coach at The Hub to do deep career exploration.
-They found out that there were different pathways that incorporated Anthony's interests, particularly in the human services/non-profit field.
+They went to the Online Platform and took an assessment together using the Hats & Ladders tool.
+They found out that there were many different pathways that incorporated Anthony's interests, particularly in the human services/non-profit field.
 Becoming a boxing or personal trainer or involved in the music industry were also potential options.